To protect Council’s sewerage transport and treatment systems most liquid trade waste needs to be pre-treated before it is discharged.

 - Rain water

 - Some chemicals

-- Any type of liquid waste that may affect the performance of pre-treatment processes.
+- Any type of waste that may affect the performance of treatment processes

 Plumbing approval is required for installing liquid trade waste pre-treatment equipment, apart from replacing sink and floor drain screening.